datadiscoveries/Yelp_Sentiment_Analysis/README.md

 Question:<br>

+**Goal:**<br>
-Can we build a neural network using Yelp reviews to accurately classify customer sentiment as positive or negative?
+The goal of this analysis is to tune a neural network model to optimize its accuracy in classifying the sentiment of yelp reviews as positive or negative, based on only on the written review.

 Techniques:<br>
 A recurrent neural network (RNN) was used since RNNs can understand text, while convolutional neural networks (CNNs) cannot.
 The network was built using the Keras library in TensorFlow.